-PORTC and PORTD each has two USARTs.
-PORTE has one USART.
-Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1 and USARTE0, respectively.
+PORTC, PORTD, and PORTE each has two USARTs, while PORTF has one USART only.
+Notation of these peripherals are USARTC0, USARTC1, USARTD0, USARTD1, USARTE0, USARTE1 and USARTF0, respectively.

 22. IRCOM - IR Communication Module

 - Pulse modulation/demodulation for infrared communication

 - Compatible to IrDA 1.4 physical for baud rates up to 115.2 kbps

 - · Selectable pulse modulation scheme

 - 3/16 of baud rate period

 - Fixed pulse period, 8-bit programmable

 - Pulse modulation disabled

 - · Built in filtering

 - · Can be connected to and used by one USART at the time